I did not remember getting to

 The wind began to blow.
 Clouds

-with greyish ominous whirlwinds of heavy clouds not enough to make rain.
+with ominous greyish whirlwinds of heavy clouds, not enough to make rain.
 It

 seemed as though it was going to rain.
 It got darker and darker.
 Then, the clouds formed a larger monster